© 2026 Alchemii

-Confused why your liquidity still shows on DexScreener after burning LP tokens?
+Burned LP tokens but liquidity still shows on DexScreener?
 It's supposed to.
-Here's what burning LP actually does and why the pool stays funded.
+What burning LP actually does and why the pool stays funded forever.

 The mental model people get wrong